Statement of Anti Slavery & Human Trafficking

 Organisational Structure and Supply Chains

 This policy covers all the activities of Refteck Solutions and its subsidiaries.
 It governs all our business dealings and the conduct of all people or organisations with whom we contract directly or who we appoint to act on our behalf.
 Same we expect all who have, or seek to have, a business relationship with Refteck and/or any member of our organisation, to familiarise themselves with our anti-slavery policy and to act at all times in a way which is consistent with our anti-slavery policy.
-Company currently operates in the following countries: United Kingdom, India, Canada, and USA.
+Company currently operates in the following countries: United Kingdom, India, Germany and USA.

 The Management will liaise with other relevant departments such as the HR & Admin, Logistics and Trading teams to ensure that risk analysis and investigations/due diligence in relation to modern slavery and human trafficking is carried out as required.
 HR and the Training Department will ensure that employees are given adequate and regular training on the issue of modern slavery so that everyone understands and complies with this policy.

 Relevant Policies and Practices